-So many of our clients focus not only on creating proper alignment for their patients, but also on educating them on the importance of getting proper nutrition and taking the right supplements.
-So, in the spirit of National Nutrition Month, we’ve rounded up our favorite ways you can display your retail product in your office.
+From a design perspective, there are a few options for displaying retail that will not only blend with your design but also attract patients’ eyes and increase sales!
+Many of our clients focus not only on creating proper alignment for their patients, but also on educating them on the importance of getting proper nutrition and taking the right supplements.
+The hardest part about having these retail items is putting them on display in a way that compliments your office design!
+Here are our favorite ways you can do this.

-Our philosophy is to get your Retail product up front and center in your office, like one would in a retail store.
-It should be easily viewed by patients in your waiting area.
+Our first philosophy is to get your retail products up front and center in your office, like one would in a retail store.
+Products should be easily viewed by patients in your waiting area.
 An added bonus would be to get it by any exterior windows/storefront doors so that people walking by can see it.
-Having the retail seen right when the patient enters can help to increase your overall sales.
-And, having it displayed in a way that is organized and clean will also help.
+Having the retail in sight when the patient enters can help to increase your overall sales.
+And, having it displayed in a way that is organized and clean will also help it be more appealing.

 This doctor has custom built-ins that look like bookcases on either side of his front door.
-It finishes off the look of the space, and the retail is seen by anyone coming and going in the office.
-The retail is also located right outside the door of his consulting office, creating easy viewing by patients as they walk into their appointments.
+These bookcases finish off the look of the space, and all the retail items to be seen by anyone coming and going in the office.
+Additionally, the bookcases are located right outside the door of his consulting office, creating easy viewing by patients as they walk into their appointments.

 This same doctor also has a “store” for the supply of weight loss product, which is across the hall from the front desk.
 It has a locking door, which is monitored by the CA’s.
 The product is displayed on adjustable slat-wall shelving system, which is finished in black, so that the product really stands out.
 Track lighting is used to provide ample lighting all around the room.

 Easily Seen by Front Desk

 Second, it is important to keep the retail(and store, if part of your practice) in full view of the employees at your front desk, in case patients have questions.
 Or if a patient is checking out, the employee can easily reference and point to a retail item when needed.